 ⏰ Suggested duration: You can expect to spend 20 to 30 minutes visiting and crossing the Buluowan Suspension Bridge.

 🍀 My take: I found the suspension bridge a bit odd since it didn’t lead anywhere, but can’t deny that the views from it are stunning.

 7 Other Things To Do in Taroko Gorge

 If you can spend an entire day or more at Taroko Gorge, here are 7 other things you can do there.

 1. Swallow Grotto

-Swallow Grotto is one of the narrowest parts of Taroko Gorge, with amazingly sheer cliffs.
-In this area, the marble cliffs have little holes that are popular nesting spots for swallows.
+Swallow Grotto is one of the narrowest parts of Taroko Gorge with amazingly sheer cliffs.
+While walking the short 0.7-mile Swallow Grotto Trail, you can see the marble cliffs that have little holes in them which are popular nesting spots for swallows.

 2. Lunch at Taroko Village Hotel

 There are several restaurants you can eat at in Taroko Gorge and Tarako Village Hotel is one of the few where you can have a delicious, amazing aboriginal meal.
 My lunch was included as part of my tour package.

 Zhuilu Old Trail is a narrow trail with limited edge protection next to a 1,500+ feet cliff drop.
 It’s a difficult hike that takes hours and requires a permit.
 The number of visitors is also limited to ~100 per day (increases to ~150 a day on weekends).
 Had I known more about this trail, this would have been how I spent my second day in Taroko National Park.